 Storage units can be full of surprises: some pleasant, some not so much.
-Here are some of the weirdest things discovered in delinquent units:
+Here are some of the weirdest storage unit finds that were discovered in delinquent units:

 A dead body